 Applicants should review the Use of Grant Funds section of the Tri-Agency (CIHR, NSERC and SSHRC) Financial Administration Guide for requirements regarding allowable costs and activities.

 Note: This funding opportunity is not intended to provide support for consensus meetings, planning and/or development meetings, networking and partnership development events.

 - The applicants must consent to the use and disclosure of full application and nominative information at the time of application, for purposes of relevance review and/or funding decisions by the relevant sponsors.

 - The Nominated Principal Applicant will be required to submit a final report.
 Requirements for this report will be provided by CIHR’s Institute of Aging.

 - The Nominated Principal Applicant will be required to contribute to the monitoring, review and evaluation of CIHR's programs, policies and processes by participating in evaluation studies, surveys, workshops, audits, and by providing data or reports as required for the purpose of collecting information to assess progress and results.

 Relevance Review Process

-Prior to peer review, CIHR Institute of Aging staff will have access to applications to conduct a relevance review.
-Applications that are not deemed to be relevant will be withdrawn from the competition.
+The CIHR Institute of Aging will perform a relevance review to identify applications that are in alignment with the objectives and research areas of this funding opportunity.
+Applications that are deemed not relevant will be withdrawn from the competition.

 The following criteria will be used in conducting the relevance review: